sahanay/gridgame/README.md

 npm run bundle
 ```

-You can use wathcify too:
+You can use watchify too:
 ```
 npm run build
 ```